 - OPTIONAL LIVE meetings via the ZOOM Meeting Center will occur EVERY THURSDAY at 2PM EST. These meetings will always be recorded for your convenience.

 LIVE Course Meeting Time: OPTIONAL LIVE meetings via the ZOOM Meeting Center will occur EVERY THURSDAY at 2PM EST. They will be 50-55 minutes long.
 These meetings will consist of lecture material AND interactive discussion time with fellow students and myself.
 All course meetings are OPTIONAL and will be RECORDED for your listening convenience.
 Approximately 70% of my AP Literature students attend live meetings; the rest listen to lectures asynchronously (afterwards) to fit their schedule.
 Students who are unable to attend live lectures may also participate in group discussion on the course website forum.

 Hours of study each week:

 8-10 hours, depending on the week and the amount of bonus material the student chooses to cover.
 This includes required reading, extra credit, group discussion, short essays and multiple choice questions.

 Mrs. Serbicki is an experienced Advanced Placement English instructor with a professional background in writing, media, editing, and advertising.
 She is a 2009 graduate of Franciscan University of Steubenville with a BA in Communication Arts and a Minor in Philosophy.
-This upcoming school year will be her eighth year teaching high-level online courses; in addition to teaching AP Literature with PA Homeschoolers, she also currently teaches AP Language, Creative Writing, and SAT English Prep with Debra Bell's Aim Academy.
+This upcoming school year will be her tenth year teaching high-level online courses; in addition to teaching AP Literature with PA Homeschoolers, she also currently teaches AP Language, Creative Writing, and SAT English Prep with Debra Bell's Aim Academy.
 She has many years of experience providing student tutoring in areas of writing and mechanics as well as experience in small print publication and editing; she is a published author of poetry, fiction, nonfiction essay, and creative memoir across multiple literary journals.
 Over the past decade her students (including all course and tutoring students) have won many Silver Keys and Gold Keys in the Scholastic Art and Writing Awards.
 In 2018 Mrs. Serbicki received recognition from the Scholastic Art and Writing Awards as “an educator whose dedication, commitment, and guidance are represented by student work selected for national honors.”